 If L’Oréal refuses to grant access to personal information, it will inform you of the grounds on which access is denied and advice you of your options to seek to have that decision reviewed.

 8. COMPLAINTS ABOUT PRIVACY

 All complaints will be taken seriously and will be assessed by an appropriate person with the aim of resolving any issue in a timely and efficient manner.
 We request that you cooperate with us during this process and provide us with any relevant information we may require.

-If you are not satisfied with our handling of your complaint, you may refer the issue to the Office of the Australian Information Commissioner (at [email protected]).
+If you are in Australia and not satisfied with our handling of your complaint, you may refer the issue to the Office of the Australian Information Commissioner (at [email protected]).